 Some nights are less bad than others.
 He might only wake up once, for example, and go back to sleep and sleep until past 7am.
 Then, those days, when I am peaceful and calm and hopeful, the world shimmers at me with a coquettish smile.
 The other days, the bad days, when not only has there been no sleep but I have been horrible to Sam (‘What is wrong with you?
 Why won’t you just let us sleep?’) everything looks bad, sharp-edged, bleak.

 This morning, as both kids went downstairs with my saintful husband, I went back to sleep between 0710 and 0740, and had a dream.
 I am in a house and outside is a storm and there are tornados, those twisty wind-things.
 And I am looking out of the window and Kitty is next to me.
 And then I see it, the huge, wobbly column of twisting wind that is a tornado coming straight for the house.
 And I tuck Kitty under my arm and we lie down flat braced against the front door and we wait for the tornado to hit the house.
 But where is Sam?
 Where is he?
 Oh my god, where has he gone?
 I half-think, in my dream, that I see his shadowy form: he is behind me, sitting on the stairs.
 But he isn’t.
 That is not him.
 He is outside.
-Because SAM IS THE FUCKING TORNADO.
+Because, I realise in that moment: Sam is the tornado.